djinna/docpad.gwenbell.com/src/documents/index.html.md

 title: What I'm Doing Right Now
 ---

+21 Mar 2013 | That feeling where you can't wind down because you're so freaking excited?
+That.

 21 Mar 2013 | Lot of you have written to ask why New York?
 This is my answer.
 The final scene of the final episode of Six Feet Under.

 20 Mar 2013 | Holy wow.
 What a day.